xcy2011sky/media_fundation/readme.md

 - Enumerates available cameras.
 - Captures video frames in H.264 format.
-- Decodes H.264 frames to RGB32 format using an MFT (Media Foundation Transform).
+- Decodes H.264 frames to RGB24 format using an FFmpeg.
+- Encodes RGB24 frames to H.264 format using an FFmpeg.
 - Renders decoded frames using Direct3D 11.

 ## Directory Structure